Frustrated quantum spin systems in small triangular lattices studied with a numerical method: Appendix

 \section{Appendix}

-In this Appendix we show how TBC are implemented for the next-nearest-neighbours and chirality terms present in the model studied in sect~\ref{Sec:J1J2}.
+\thefigure{A.\arabic{figure}} In this Appendix we show how TBC are implemented for the next-nearest-neighbors and chirality terms present in the model studied in sect~\ref{Sec:J1J2}.
 We show the scheme for both cases in Fig.~\ref{fig:App}.
-In the same way than in the next neighbours interactions (Fig.~\ref{fig:Lattice}) when a interaction term crosses the left-right (up-down) boundary the external spin gets twisted by a phase $\phi_1$, blue colour ($\phi_2$, red color).
+In the same way than in the next neighbors interactions (Fig.~\ref{fig:Lattice}) when a interaction term crosses the left-right (up-down) boundary the external spin gets twisted by a phase $\phi_1$, blue color ($\phi_2$, red color).
 The external spins in the top-left corner of the figures, are twisted by $\phi_3=\phi_1+\phi_2$ (pink color) because the interaction crosses both boundaries.
-In the next-nearest-neighbours case, there is, as well, an external spin in the bottom-left corner which crosses the left-right down-up border.
+In the next-nearest-neighbors case, there is, as well, an external spin in the bottom-left corner which crosses the left-right down-up border.
 Note that crossing the down-up border is the opposite as crossing the up-down one.
-Therefore, the spin in the bottom-left corner gets twisted by a phase $\phi_4=\phi_1-\phi_2$ (green colour).
+Therefore, the spin in the bottom-left corner gets twisted by a phase $\phi_4=\phi_1-\phi_2$ (green color).